callummcdougall/jupyter-to-anki/README.md

 * **Bullet points or numbered lists**
   * Normal markdown syntax: use **`*`** or **`1.`** followed by a space
   * Note that the items within a list shouldn't have empty lines between them
-  * Double indentations are not supported yet
+  * Double indentations are not supported
 * **Hints**
   * These go at the end of the card, separated by a line **`-h`**
   * Make sure not to mix this up with the front-back separator, which is just a single dash
 * **Other standard markdown**: **`**...**`** for bold text, **`*...*`** or **`_..._`** for italics, **``...``** for inline code font

-Every one of these features works for both front-back and front card types, even input fields (since you can have front-back cards which _also_ have input fields on the front).

-# Some final notes
+All these features work for all three different card types (with a couple of exceptions for **`image`** cards, e.g. since having input fields for these kinds of cards wouldn't make sense).

+Each line of text (or feature in the list above, e.g. quotebox / codeblock / set of bullet points) should be separated from each other by an empty line.

-* I'll emphasise it once more - this code is quite brittle, and if you don't conform to the card syntax guide above then it probably won't run!
+Note that this code is quite fragile (since it works by parsing lines of markdown and using string formatting), so if you don't stick to these guidelines then it may well break.
+For that reason, the simpler you make your cards, the better!
 If in doubt, just go back to the template notebook in this repo and compare your cards to this.

-* If you run the **`read_cards`** function multiple times, then multiple text files will be created, with names like `front-001.txt`, `front-002.txt`, etc (so you don't overwrite the cards you've already made).
-This can get confusing, so it's recommended to only generate codes once for each notebook you're working on!
+Happy Anki-ing!

-* Markdown cells which start with headers (i.e. with some number of **`#`** characters) _don't_ get converted into Anki cards.
+[^1]: Markdown cells with meta information (deck and tags) don't get counted in this argument.
+Additionally, markdown cells that start with headers (i.e. with some number of **`#`** characters) don't get converted into Anki cards and don't get counted in this argument.
 This is because headers are quite useful in notebooks, and I didn't want them to disrupt the function.
-* In theory you can nest things like bullet points inside quotes, but in practice it tends to get a bit messy and confusing so I usually don't do this.